opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 The core challenge with streaming imputation is knowing when a data point is truly missing versus just being delayed.
 The system solves this with a two-phase, "ACK-then-impute" barrier:

-1.  **Real-time Scoring**: For any given time interval *t*, the coordinator paginates through the source to fetch real records and sends them to the appropriate model nodes for scoring.
+1.  **Real-time scoring**: For any given time interval *t*, the coordinator paginates through the source to fetch real records and sends them to the appropriate model nodes for scoring.

-2.  **Synchronization and Imputation**: The coordinator waits for an acknowledgment (ACK) from all model nodes, confirming they have processed the real data for interval *t*.
+2.  **Synchronization and imputation**: The coordinator waits for an acknowledgment (ACK) from all model nodes, confirming they have processed the real data for interval *t*.
 This ACK barrier ensures that no imputation happens prematurely.
 Once synchronized, the coordinator sends a control message to trigger the imputation phase for any series that were silent.

 Upon receiving this message, each model instance responsible for a silent series checks against a lateness threshold (e.g., one detector interval).
 If no real data has arrived within this window, the instance **locks the `(series, t)` time slot** and generates an imputed value.
 This lock is the key to the **exactly-once guarantee**: if the real data point arrives late, the system sees the lock and discards the late record, preventing duplicates and preserving the integrity of the timeline.